arturdryomov/pages/content/posts/2018-06-16-morning-fun.md

 The reason is simple — mobile does not face the underlying issue on a regular basis.

 In a traditional backend environment software developers work on a solution, then hand it to the operations team.
-This might not be true for small and medium teams, but more people you have the higher the chance it will be something like that.
+This might not be true for small and medium-sized teams, but more people you have the higher the chance it will be something like that.
 There is an issue though.
 Developers in this setup do not run the software they created, it is done by the operations team.
 Of course, rising issues are eventually